 Don’t forget to get our guide here on hiking in the nearby Monongahela National Forest!

 Horseshoe Bay Resort

-A short drive from both San antonio and austin texas, The Horseshoe Bay resort sits on the edge of the LBJ Lake.
-Flowing from the colorado River, this prsitine lake is a perfect weekend getaway!
-Known for their spa and golf, the resort is also home to many resort sponsored events.
+A short drive from both San Antonio and Austin Texas, The Horseshoe Bay resort sits on the edge of the LBJ Lake.
+Flowing from the colorado River, this pristine lake is a perfect weekend getaway!
+Known for its spa and golf, the resort is also home to many resort-sponsored events.